 We’re protective.

-We know how to call it like it is.
+We know exactly how to call it like it is.

-So imagine this: Your best friend, or your daughter, comes to you with your exact story.
-No big explosions, just a slow, heavy unraveling.
+So picture this: Your best friend, or your daughter, shows up with your exact story.
+No fiery blowups, just that slow, heavy unraveling.

 Or would you say: